Open-Yescoin/Telegram-Unity-Bridge/README.md

 - Unity 2020.3 or newer (LTS recommended).
 - A WebGL build target, as the SDK uses JavaScript libraries and browser-specific capabilities.
+- **WebGL Template Support**: We provide a React-based WebGL template for optimized interface adaptation in the Telegram MiniApp environment.
+You can find the related resources in the [apps/WebGLTemplate directory](https://github.com/Open-Yescoin/Telegram-Unity-Bridge/tree/main/apps/WebGLTemplate).
 - The JavaScript library file (`.jslib`) integrated into the Unity project.
   Make sure you have:
   - `index.jslib` (containing JavaScript methods).